 The University of St Andrews and independent exploration and production company ConocoPhillips announce the call for entries for the St Andrews Prize for the Environment 2019.

-Applications are invited from individuals, multi-disciplinary teams or community groups for this annual prize, which is $100,000 USD for the winner and $25,000 USD for each of the other two finalists.
+Applications are invited from individuals, multi-disciplinary teams or community groups for this annual prize, which is $100,000 USD and the runner(s)-up will receive $25,000 USD.

 Anyone wishing to enter the 2019 Prize should complete the online entry form via this website by Friday, 25 May 2018.
 The shortlisted entries will be invited for a more substantial submission later in the year.
 Three submissions will then be selected as finalists and they will be asked to attend a seminar at the University of St Andrews in February 2019.
 Following presentation of their projects in English to the Trustees and invited delegates at the seminar, the winner will be selected and announced.